-The Board has produced and maintains a 25 year maintenance programme to ensure the main bridge and assets are maintained in a safe and sustainable manner as set out in the Strategic Plan.
+The Board continues to produce and maintain a 25-year maintenance programme to ensure the main bridge and assets are maintained in a safe and sustainable manner as set out in the Strategic Plan.
 This also includes several high value capital projects in the near future, which the Board has discussed and agreed a plan to fund these projects when they need to be delivered.

-The Board's income was significantly affected in 2020/21 as a result of the Covid pandemic and since then the Board has been setting robust and prudent budgets each year.
-These budgets have been based on a realistic increase in traffic each year since 2020/21 and has also taken account of other factors that could affect traffic growth, including Brexit and home working.
+The Board has monitored traffic growth in recent years (and observed a return to near pre-covid levels), which has allowed it to set robust and prudent budgets each year.
+These budgets have been based on a realistic increase in traffic each year since 2020/21 and have also taken account of other factors that could affect traffic growth, the cost of living rises (fuel, energy and inflation) and home working.

-In 2022/23 the Board were able to prepare and approve a budget based on class 2 traffic at 96%, class 3 at 100% and class 4 at 103% of 2019/20 traffic.
-This proved to be a prudent forecast, with the year-end traffic figures exceeding the budget, mainly due to class 2 and 4 performing better which resulted in an improved income for the year of £2.74m above forecast.
+In 2023/24 the Board were able to prepare and approve a budget based on class 2 traffic at 98%, class 3 at 100% and class 4 at 111% of 2019/20 traffic.
+This proved to be a prudent forecast, with the year-end traffic figures exceeding the budget, mainly due to class 2 and 3 performing better which resulted in an improved income for the year of $\pounds$ 1.91m above forecast.

-At the time of setting and approving the budget in February 2022, inflation was 4.99% having risen rapidly in 2021 from 1.65% in the April.
-It continued to rise and reached 11.1% in October 2022, after which it started to decline slightly to 10.1% in March 2023.
-Since March it has continued to decline and is currently 4.6%.
-The budget had made allowance for what was deemed to be a reasonable inflation increase for the year but could not account for the peak of 11.1%.
-This affected operating costs, in particular fuel and energy costs and also had the potential to affect driver behaviour which could affect income.
+At the time of setting and approving the budget in February 2023, inflation was 10.4% having peaked in October 2022 at 11.1%.
+And although this was a slight reduction, the outlook was difficult to predict and consequently the Board decided to set a prudent budget taking account of this high inflation and the potential impact on driver behaviour.
+This budget also made a reasonable judgement on running and overhead (including salary rises) costs.

 All of these were monitored and reported to the Board as part of the Finance update.
 As discussed above, the better than forecast traffic resulted in an improved income, which mitigated these issues in year.
-However, inflation still remains high and above the Bank of England target of 2% and is not expected to reduce to this level for several years.
-This will be monitored and future budgets will take account of this.
+However, inflationary pressures still remain a very real issue, and the rate continues to remain above the Bank of England target of 2%.
+This will be monitored, and future budgets will take account of this.